keploy/typescript-sdk/README.md

 const require = createRequire(import.meta.url);
 ```

+## Test with code coverage
 ### Integration with Mocha testing framework
+To see code coverage please use nyc mocha and see how many lines are covered!!

-You just need to do some imports and call a built-in assert function in your code in your unit test file and that's it!!🔥🔥🔥
+You just need to create a unit test file with the following code.
+And that's it!!🔥🔥🔥
 ```js
 const {runServer} = require('../server') //your server wrapper const {keploy}  = require('typescript-sdk/dist/integrations/express/register')